Babbe03/prof-web/content/reference/header/index.md

 ---

 <!-- this is a subheadline -->
 Here is a list of the references used in the *Theory* sections of each topic.
-Further reading of the reference si highly recommended for greater understanding of the work that have informed this project.
+Further reading of the references is highly recommended for greater understanding of the work that have informed this project.